privacymachine/src/README.md

 __Currently only linux is supported.__

+### Requirements

+1. VirtualBox
+   We have only tested the version 5.0.x

+2. VirtualBox Extension Pack is needed (please download and install it from [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
+   This is needed because we currently use the VRDP-Server from VirtualBox
+   The long term plan is to replace it with the FreeRDP-Server

 ### Build-HowTo

 1. check that you have these packages installed (tested on ubuntu 14.04 and debian jessie, list can maybe smaller, but this works):